liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-interaction.md

 #### Legend item

 Highlight all items of this legend type in the chart.
-The popover must show information related to this specific item summary information for that legend type.
+The popover must show information related to this specific item summary for that legend type.
 The popover must be shown on top of the legend item.

 ### Chart popover

-Chart popover allow you to display specific data for a exact point or exact area that is interactive.
-This is just a different usage of the popover pattern.
+A chart popover lets you display specific data for an exact point or an exact area that is interactive.
+This is another usage of the popover pattern.

 ![Tooltip or popover](../../../images/ChartBubble.png)

-The following half donut chart shows a chart tooltip in action.
+The following half donut chart shows a chart tooltip in action:

 ![tooltip usage in a half donut chart](../../../images/ChartBubbleExample.png)